 A: Faculty advisors may give advice in any area of curriculum in which students request support; however, if you plan to offer advice to students about their General Education requirements, you should routinely (re)educate yourself about GE requirements and course offerings, as students often utilize coursework completed at other institutions for GE credit and as GE course offerings at Stan State change frequently.
 Two excellent tools to help you support students if you plan to offer advice on GE coursework are STAN Planner, which tracks both completed and outstanding requirements as soon as these have been processed by Enrollment Services, and STAN Degree Progress, which offers even more comprehensive information about courses accepted for transfer credit as well as a record of the nuances of GE requirements and placements as they apply to each individual student.

-A: Students complete the form linked here and submit, with payment, to Enrollment Services.
-Evaluators in that office then analyze the student’s academic record and complete a Graduation Approval Form, which is mailed to the student’s home address (depending on the time of year, this may take several weeks or even a couple of months) and which requires the student to route the form to major and minor departments for completion as well as signature approvals.
+A: Students complete the form and submit it, with payment, to Enrollment Services.
+Evaluators in that office then analyze the student’s academic record and complete a Graduation Approval Form, which is emailed to the department chair of the student’s major program (depending on the time of year, this may take several weeks or even a couple of months) and which requires the student to route the form to major and minor departments for completion as well as signature approvals.
 The university recommends that students apply for graduation at or near the start of the term in which they exceed 90 units.

 A: A student’s program and degree requirements are those that were the catalogue requirements of record when the student first matriculated at either Stan State or at a community college with which we have established articulation agreements pertaining to graduation (usually a local community college).
 However, the student may alternatively elect to complete, if these differ, the catalogue requirements of record at the time she/he applies for graduation.
 Catalogue requirements must be met as a whole; i.e., students may not choose among distinct requirements from multiple catalogue years to count toward credit for one single program.